20 Different Types of Wasps in Oregon

-Oregon is home to a wide variety of insects, and wasps are no exception!
-There are many types of wasps in Oregon, ranging from harmless to potentially dangerous.
+Oregon is home to various insects, and wasps are no exception!
+Oregon has many types of wasps, ranging from harmless to potentially dangerous.

-In this blog post, we’ll discuss some different types of wasps that you might come across in Oregon, from the small and inconspicuous to the impressive and intimidating.
+In this blog post, we’ll discuss different types of wasps you might come across in Oregon, from the small and inconspicuous to the impressive and intimidating.

-Whether you’re a nature enthusiast or want to know what type of wasp to avoid, you’ll find the answers you need right here.
+Whether you’re a nature enthusiast or want to know what type of wasp to avoid, you’ll find the answers right here.

-So keep reading to learn more about the various types of wasps in Oregon!
+So, keep reading to learn more about Oregon‘s various types of wasps!

 1. Common Thread-Waisted Wasp